Nero Zimbabwe, commonly known as granite Nero Assoluto, is not really a granite.

 In 1810 the German geologist Leopold von Buch named this intrusive rock after the hills of Gabbro on the Tyrrhenian coast in the South of Livorno.
-Let us talk about the differences and the similarities between gabbro and granite.
+Let’s look at the differences and similarities between gabbro and granite.

 Both are intrusive igneous rocks of volcanic origin, formed after the cooling process inside the terrestrial crust.

-Granite and gabbro have a different percentage of silica (minerals mostly composed by silica and oxide), for the presence of other chemical elements their colour and resistance are different, too.
+Granite and gabbro have a different percentage of silica (minerals mostly composed by silica and oxide) and, due to the presence of other chemical elements, their colour and resistance are different, too.
 Gabbro contains between 45% and 52% of silica (basic rock) whereas granite contains 63% and more (acid rock).

 What do these differences mean?

-All these materials are generally (we noticed that during finishing process) very dark, that means the darker they are, the harder they are.
-Especially Nero Zimbabwe is a very solid and homogeneous stone, a basically black coloured gabbro with little dark grey coloured crystals.
+All these materials are generally very dark (we noticed that during the finishing process), that means the darker they are, the harder.
+In particular, Nero Zimbabwe is a very solid and homogenous stone with a black background colour and little dots of dark grey crystals.

-As an example lets compare the minimum values of some resistance proof between a light granite, as Bianco Cristal, and a dark one, as Nero Zimbawe, according to the CE marking data.
+Let’s compare for example the minimum values of some resistance proof between a light granite, Bianco Cristal, and a dark one, Nero Zimbabwe, according to the CE marking data.